 The application deadline is a firm deadline.
 Students must complete the online application as well as the supplemental documentation in order to be considered for the PACE Program.
 The Program is only available to students in their third or fourth year of high school.

 Please contact Mr. Urbaniak with any questions.

 Class of 2024 - uo6d2jg

-We understand that this year has been more difficult than many families had anticipated.
+We understand that the past few years have been more difficult than many families had anticipated.
 COVID-19 has impacted everyone in some way.
 The Socastee Guidance Department is here to assist our families in need.
 If you need assistance this holiday season (either Thanksgiving meals or Christmas presents) Socastee High School may be able to help you.
 Everyone’s situation is different and COVID has affected all of us differently this year.
 You may be in a position where someone has lost an income or a family member is sick and you could just use some help.
 We have resources that could help you through this difficult time.
 We typically provide meals at Thanksgiving to families in need and we can also provide presents during the Holiday season.
 Please don’t be afraid to talk with your guidance counselor about your situation to see if we can help.
 Everything will be very confidential.
-Please contact us by Wednesday, November 18 if you would like assistance for the Thanksgiving Holiday.
+Please contact us by Friday, November 5 if you would like assistance for the Thanksgiving Holiday.